kosli-dev/cli/docs.kosli.com/content/kosli_overview/how_does_kosli_work.md

 ## What are the pipelines

-Pipelines in Kosli provide a place to report and track artifact status and related events from your CI pipelines.
+Pipelines in Kosli provide a place to report and track artifacts status and related events from your CI pipelines.

 You can create Kosli pipeline using our cli with **[kosli pipeline declare](/client_reference/kosli_pipeline_declare/)** command.

-It's normal practice to add your pipeline declaring command to your build pipeline.
+You can run the cli command manually e.g. using your own computer, but it's also ok to add your pipeline declaring command to your build pipeline.
 It's perfectly fine to run it every time you run a build.
-You can also change your template over time, for example by adding new control.
+You can also change your [template](/kosli_overview/how_does_kosli_work/#template) over time, for example by adding new control.
 It won't affect the compliancy of artifacts reported before the change of the template.

 Once your Kosli pipeline is in place you can start reporting artifacts and evidences of all the events you want to report (matching declared template) from your CI pipelines.
 Kosli cli provides a variety of commands to make it possible:

 ![Diagram of Pipeline Reporting](/images/pipelines.svg)

 A number of required flags may be defaulted to a set of environment variables, depending on the CI system you use.
-Check [How to use Kosli in CI Systems](/getting_started/use_kosli_in_ci_systems/) for more details.
-All of the flags can be represented by [environment variables](/introducing_kosli/cli/#environment-variables)
+Check [How to use Kosli in CI Systems](/integrations/ci_cd/) for more details.
+All of the flags can be represented by [environment variables](/kosli_overview/kosli_tools/#environment-variables)

 ### Artifacts